 It’s very interesting having spent time on both sides of the sponsorship conversation how companies handle these investments.
 For our company and our clients, our expenditures are very strategically placed, and we demand value or the program is not renewed.

 For many larger companies, a $5K sponsorship to stay represented everywhere is a drop in the bucket, and there isn’t too much pressure for results.

 Something happens – a downturn in the economy, new management with a different marketing philosophy… All kinds of things can cause a change.

 And then, suddenly, you get the call… We want to evaluate all of our business organization spending.

 Organizations and programs that haven’t shown obvious value are the first ones to go, and the rest are negotiated down.
-And, unfortunately, as we saw with many companies in the recession in 2009/2010, in situations where these budgets were cut, the marketing person in charge of that budget often goes, as well.
+And, unfortunately, as we saw with many companies in the recession in 2009/2010 or the COVID pandemic in 2020, in situations where these budgets were cut, the marketing person in charge of that budget often goes, as well.

 Our advice is, that no matter what the current situation is, get on top of your business association sponsorships and memberships.
 Make sure that they’re returning ROI for you.

 We know that everyone is busy, and sometimes each month goes into the next month and on and on, and it’s easy to lose sight of.
 Especially if you’re a company that’s involved in many business associations – often in multiple markets.